open-rsx/rsb-manual/install-source.rst

    `git documentation <https://git-scm.com/doc>`_
       In case you are unfamiliar with the git version control system.

 #.
-The whole source tree of |project| can be obtained from the
+The whole source tree of |project| can be obtained from our `github
-   repository located at |repository_versioned|.
-URLs of individual
+   organization`_.
+URLs of individual implementations:
-   implementations:

    =========== =============================
    Language    Repository URL